 Although South Sudan currently requires outside investment, the South Sudanese are ready to come alongside the work financially.
 So we provide the dignity of partnership by asking communities to financially support the ministry.

 Our water teams collect annual service fees that allow ongoing maintenance and repair systems to expand.
 We also charge for solar-powered radios, and every batch we deliver has sold out before they even arrive.
 To finance our radio operations, we hold annual listener support campaigns on the radio asking listeners to contribute to the radio ministry.
-Over the last several years, tens of thousands of South Sudanese listeners have contributed tens of thousands of dollars toward the work of the radio stations.
+Over the last several years, tens of thousands of South Sudanese listeners have contributed hundreds of thousands of dollars toward the work of the radio stations.

 One of the most basic human needs is safe water.
 And around 50% of the South Sudanese don't have enough.
 We've spent years establishing an underlying infrastructure by drilling water wells.
 There's still a need for more, but we've also started addressing the systemic issues behind the shortage – that is, access to spare parts and training.
 And so we partner with local communities to give them the tools they need to properly maintain their supply of safe water for good.